Jamaica Public Service: Regulation and licence

 JPS is regulated by the Office of Utilities Regulation, and its activities are governed by the Electricity Act of 2015 and its Electricity Licence, issued in 2016.

 The current licence runs to 8 July 2027, scheduled to automatically renew for another 10 years unless the Government of Jamaica gives notice by the 8 July 2025.
 On 1 July 2025, Minister for Science, Energy, Telecommunications and Transport, Daryl Vaz, announced that the Government of Jamaica had formally given notice to JPS of its intention not to renew the licence on its existing terms.
 According to the Minister, the Government will seek new and improved terms under which to licence a private operator in 2027; this operator could be JPS' existing owners, or new investors.
+In the case that the Government wishes to replace the operator of JPS, it is obliged to pay 'fair market value' to the current owners, as determined by an independent team of valuation experts.

 Operations

 JPS owns and operates the transmission and distribution networks in Jamaica.
 It owns a large share of generation, although most electricity is provided by independent power providers, or IPPs.